-- We could make a map that shows the lowest temperature measured at different places. - We could show the average temperature of the coldest month, or the entire year. - We could look at the climate from a corn plant's point of view.

-(Corn needs about 90 frost-free days to get started, grow, and make corn.)
+- We could make a map that shows the lowest temperature ever measured at different places. - We could show the average temperature of the coldest month, or the entire year. - We could look at the climate from a corn plant's point of view.
+(Corn needs about 90 frost-free days to get started, grow to full height, and make corn.)